rocketscience0/cs207-FinalProject/docs/milestone1.md

 - `**`
 - `@`

-We have also included the following elementary operations
+We have also included the following elementary operations, all of which use their `numpy` counterparts.

 - `autodiff.sin()`
 - `autodiff.cos()`